Poker Guide Hand Rankings

 Depending on the variant, generally the best hand is anything with two or more aces.

-Nearly everyone will agree that 2, 7 of different suits is by far the worst starting hand for Texas Hold’em.
-There are very few options available with a 2,7 off suit, there is no straight draw, no flush draw, and even if you end up with a two pair, it’s still likely to lose.
+Nearly everyone will agree that 2 – 7 of different suits is by far the worst starting hand for Texas Hold’em.
+There are very few options available with a 2 – 7 off suit, there is no straight draw, no flush draw, and even if you end up with a two pair, it’s still likely to lose.

 The short answer is yes.
 Regardless of the poker variant you are playing, being in too many hands is always a bad thing.
 Pick your spots, wait for decently ranked hands and try to avoid bluffing too much.

 No, however, most of the popular poker variants all follow the Texas Hold‘em hand rankings, including Stud Poker and Five-Card Draw.
-If you only want to learn one set of hand rankings, focus on this one.